 A Child Safeguarding Statement is a written statement that specifies the service being provided and the principles and procedures to be observed in order to ensure, as far as practicable, that a child availing of the service is safe from harm.
 Upon completion, the Child Safeguarding Statement must be shared with all staff members, displayed in a prominent place in the service and made available to parents and guardians, Tusla and members of the public upon request.

 Further information can be found here https://www.tusla.ie/children-first/organisations/what-is-a-child-safeguarding-statement/

 Click on the documents below to view the updated Child Safeguarding Statement and Information Sheet:

-Once Child Protection training resumes, all upcoming training will be advertised on DCCC’s Eventbrite page.
+All upcoming training is on DCCC’s Eventbrite page.

-If you have any queries related to the training please contact Dublin City Childcare Committee on 01 8733696 or email firstname.lastname@example.org
+If you have any queries, please contact Dublin City Childcare Committee on 01 8733696 or email firstname.lastname@example.org

 For further information on Child Safeguarding in ELC services, visit http://childsafeguardingelc.ie/